 By using an effective internal linking strategy, you can transfer authority across pages on your website.
 This will help improve your search engine rankings.

-Internal links do transfer as much link juice to your website as backlinks, they can help you push specific pages up the search results page ranks.
+Internal links transfer as much link juice to your website as backlinks; they can help you push specific pages up the search engine results page ranks.

-You can increase bounce rates by making your website more useful and keeping users on the site longer.
+You can decrease bounce rates by making your website more useful and keeping users on the site longer.

 Now that you understand the significance of internal linking, let us throw some ideas and techniques for creating useful internal links.